saxess-software/DataFactory-Knowledge-Center/3b. DataFactory - Basic SQL and Datamodel Overview/Standard Templates for Views, Procedures/Stored_procedures_must-haves.md

 # Stored procedures must-haves

 - Header with information on content of procedure, creation date, author
-- Every DATAOUTPUT Procedure must have the parameters: @username, @factoryid,@productlineid (to use it with the webclient)
-- To call a dataoutput procedure from a webcluster via PowerQuery it must be named as dbo.sx_pf_DATAOUTPUT_Name
 - Drop procedure if already exists and create procedure
 - Clean IDs
 - Set nocount on